Brotherscodes/MechaCar_Statistical_Analysis/README.md

 <p align=center>
 <img src=Images/all_lots.png width= 920 height=320>

-- **Collectively, all lots returned a p-value of `.06028` and are NOT significantly difference from the population mean**
+- **Collectively, all lots returned a p-value of `.06028` and are NOT significantly different from the population mean**

 <p align=center>
 <img src=Images/lot_1.png>